nitu45641/filter-plus/readme.txt

 == Description ==

-**[Filter Plus](https://woooplugin.com/filter-plus/)** is a **WordPress and WooComerce Product Filter Plugin** that allows users to add multiple filtering features like filter by Ratings, Tags, Price Range etc.
+**[Filter Plus](https://woooplugin.com/filter-plus/)** is a **WordPress and Woocommerce Product Filter Plugin** that allows users to add multiple filtering features like filter by Ratings, Tags, Price Range etc.

 Ever wanted to provide a better WooCommerce filtering experience and **product filter** on your WordPress eCommerce site?
 Now you can do that with the **[Filter Plus](https://woooplugin.com/filter-plus/)** plugin.
 This will allow the store admin to add different filter options to the store.
 And by using the advanced filter, customers can easily get the desired products.